TayyabMir056/pgrouting/README.md

-# pgrouting
-pg routing TSP

 **Requirements**

- - Create a new schema "routes" in the existing db -All the topologies will be handled in this schema
+ - Create a new schema "routes" in the existing db
+	 - All the topologies will be handled in this schema

  - Add a new column "edge_id" integer in existing floorplan_ddassetgeom
 	 -  This column will be used in validation and to in assign which asset belongs to which line/path/edge

 **Instructions**
 Create the functions from the provided files